AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 **[S14] Namiki,** "Basic Ideas," *Prog.
 Theor.
 Phys.
 Suppl.* 111 (1993).
 A concise overview of the basic ideas and key results, suitable as an entry point.

-### Quantum Brownian motion and open quantum systems

-**[S9] Goldschmidt,** "Decay of Magnetization," *Nucl.
-Phys.
-B* (1987).
-Explores stochastic methods in the context of magnetization dynamics, connecting to stochastic regularization ideas.

-**[S11] Hu, Paz, Zhang,** "Quantum Brownian Motion I," *Phys.
-Rev. D* 45 (1992).
-Develops the influence functional method for quantum Brownian motion: a quantum particle coupled to a thermal bath of oscillators.
-Derives the master equation for the reduced density matrix and connects to decoherence and the quantum-to-classical transition.
-Directly relevant to the interpretation of noise in stochastic quantization.

-**[S13] Hu, Paz, Zhang,** "Quantum Brownian Motion II," *Phys.
-Rev. D* 47 (1993).
-Extends the analysis to more general initial conditions and baths.
-Develops tools for treating quantum systems coupled to thermal environments that inform the stochastic quantization framework.

-### Non-equilibrium QFT and classical-statistical simulations

-**[S15] Berges,** "Non-equilibrium QFT," arXiv:hep-lat/0508030 (2005).
-Demonstrates stochastic quantization methods for simulating nonequilibrium quantum field dynamics, with analysis of convergence properties and numerical implementation issues.
-Builds on broader functional methods for non-equilibrium QFT but is focused on practical simulation rather than general review.

-**[S16] Hirayama,** "Classical Simulation of QFT I," arXiv:hep-th/0507126 (2005).
-Develops classical lattice simulation methods for quantum field theory, exploiting the correspondence between classical-statistical field theory and certain quantum regimes.

-**[S17] Hirayama et al.,** "Classical Simulation of QFT II," arXiv:hep-lat/0507014 (2005).
-Extension of [S16] with detailed numerical results and comparison with known quantum results.

-**[S18] Berges and Sexty,** "Gauge Theory Simulations," arXiv:0708.0779 (2007).
-Extends the classical-statistical simulation methods to gauge theories, addressing the specific challenges of gauge invariance in the stochastic framework.

-**[S32] Hirayama,** "Classical Simulation of QFT," arXiv:1912.01648 (2024).
-Updated treatment of classical-statistical simulation methods, incorporating developments since the earlier papers.

 ## Bibliography